How To Divorce A Spouse From A Foreign Country

 However, should a couple decide to divorce before that time, that’s when complications arise.

-If a divorce happens with one spouse from a foreign country, where they are on the path to citizenship is important.
+If a divorce involves one spouse who is a foreign national, the spouse’s citizenship status is important.
 Again, if the spouse already has full permanent residence, the government won’t revoke that status.
 It’s when that process is still in progress that things get dicey.

 In the case of divorce within two years, upon the dissolution of marriage, the USCIS considers the spouse from a foreign country “out-of-status.”

-Basically, this means that person is now unlawfully in the U.S. This situation resembles when a student visa, or any other similar permission, expires.
+This means the person is now unlawfully in the U.S. The situation is similar to when a student visa or another authorization expires.
 The spouse from a foreign country loses immigrant status and becomes subject to deportation.

 There are, however, steps in place to prevent this.